Edison611/hackthe6ix-2025/README.md

 ## 🧠 Project Overview

-**StandDown** is a Ribbon-powered platform designed to help teams reduce redundant stand-up meetings by replacing them with asynchronous, structured check-ins.
+**CommonRoom** is a Ribbon-powered platform designed to help teams reduce redundant stand-up meetings by replacing them with asynchronous, structured check-ins.

-Project managers and coordinators can use StandDown to send Ribbon-style interviews to employees — short, direct, and async.
+Project managers and coordinators can use CommonRoom to send Ribbon-style interviews to employees — short, direct, and async.
 Team members answer questions on their own time, and their responses are analyzed with generative AI to surface key insights.

-Whether a manager wants detailed responses or just a quick summary of the overall team mood, StandDown delivers it — no calendar invites required.
+Whether a manager wants detailed responses or just a quick summary of the overall team mood, CommonRoom delivers it — no calendar invites required.

 ---